JanDuchscherer104/PatchNet/doc/DL-README.md

 - **Dimensionality Reduction**: May occur after the dense layer for enhanced performance.
 - **Unique Labels Check**: Ensures no repetition of puzzle piece positions.
 - **Beam Search**: To improve the decoder's predictions.
+- It might be a more straightforward approach to employ a pre-trained ViT model instead of a pre-trained CNN $\oplus$ custom Transformer architecture.

 ---